emanuelalkobi/quickdraw_recognition/README.md

     - Whale
     - Windmill

+* All the 30 calsses data set are stored at data directory.

+* At test_img directory there are few draws that we create to test our models.

 *   We also tested 100 classes for both CNN and LSTM.
 The accuracy and the 100 categories are shown in /LSTM/LSTM_CNN_100class.ipny.